Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Results and Discussion

 In many-body systems, measured properties of individual particles are often inaccessible or assumed from simple theories, yet our ML approach can infer both the mass and charge of each particle from experimental data alone.
-Using nonlinear regression, we simultaneously fitted the model's predicted interaction (e.g., Fig.~3B) to Eq.~\ref{yukawa} for every pair of particles in each experiment at $z = 0.03$ mm, with fitting parameters $m_i$, $q_i$, $q_j$, and $\lambda_{ij}$.
-To obtain good fits, it was necessary to allow the screening length ($\lambda_{ij}$) to vary between particle pairs, rather than be represented by a single constant that only depends on the plasma environment as theory suggests \cite{melzer2019physics}.
-This is evidenced in Fig.~4A, where $f_{ij}$ is plotted for a pair of small particles, and a pair of large particles.
-The Debye length varies by almost a factor of 3.
-This surprising result suggests that in plasma sheaths, and in the presence of even weak magnetic fields, particle size can affect ion and electron screening in new, unexpected ways.
-In addition to the mass inferred from the interaction, $m_{i,\text{int}}$, we obtained an independent estimate of the mass, $m_{i,\gamma}$, from the inferred damping coefficient, $\gamma_i$, by computing the particle's diameter using Eq.~\ref{epstein}, and the mass was calculated assuming the particles were spheres.
-The two independent masses inferred from parallel-trained NNs show excellent agreement (Fig.~4B), demonstrating that the model correctly infers each term in Eq.~\ref{model} using experimental data.
+Using nonlinear regression (see \textit{Materials and Methods}), we simultaneously fitted the model's predicted interaction (e.g., Fig.~\hyperref[p3]{3\textit{B}}) to Eq.~\ref{yukawa} for every pair of particles in each experiment at $z = 0.03$ mm, with fitting parameters $m_i$, $q_i$, $q_j$, and $\lambda_{ij}$.
+To obtain good fits, it was necessary to allow the screening length ($\lambda_{ij}$) to vary between particle pairs, rather than be represented by a single constant that only depends on the plasma environment.
+This is evidenced in Fig.~\hyperref[p4]{4\textit{A}}, where $f_{ij}$ is plotted for a pair of small particles, and a pair of large particles.
+The screening length varies by almost a factor of 3.